muke1908/chat-e2ee/README.md

 **Important:** Check `.env.sample` to configure your `.env` file.

 We also provide a Dockerfile to build and run the docker image.
-More details can be found
+Look at `docker` directory.
+Native build of the application is also supported, look at `native` directory.

 ### Folder structure